Singapore

 WWC Singapore

-Westminster Working Cultures (WWC) Singapore offers undergraduate students a chance to learn about the professional landscape, career opportunities and working life in South East Asia and more specifically in Singapore.
+Westminster Working Cultures (WWC) Singapore offers undergraduate students a chance to learn about the professional landscape, career opportunities and working life in Singapore and the Asia-Pacific (APAC) region.
 Speakers will share their professional journey and advice through the week, to help students from every background achieve their goals.

 On the programme you'll be able to: